I did try, really try, to help him, but…

 The Background on the Freelance Writer Website Fail …

-A few weeks ago, I was taking a short breakfast break from a major freelance writing project for a private university.
+A few weeks ago, I was taking a short breakfast break from a major freelance writing project.

 While looking at a list of freelance writing jobs, I see one that pays really, really well and is perfectly suited for a freelance writer I’m acquainted with online.

 I love helping people, so I went to his website.

 The Problems I Encountered at His Freelance Writer Website

 I had a very difficult time finding any way to contact him.
 I read his About page — no contact info.
 I looked at other pages — nada.